Criminals offering fake help with fuel bills in digital wallet scam

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-Criminals are claiming to help people cut their winter fuel bills in a scam which enables them to set up digital wallets using victims’ card details, fraud prevention bodies are warning.
+People are being caught out by criminals claiming to help them cut their winter fuel bills in a scam which enables them to set up digital wallets using victims’ card details, fraud prevention bodies are warning.

-Cyber Defence Alliance, UK Finance and Cifas have teamed up to warn consumers about the mobile phone scam, which has links to international crime groups.
+The mobile phone scam has links to international crime groups, Cyber Defence Alliance, UK Finance and Cifas have said.

 Fraudsters are making fake offers on social media and sending out texts with malicious links on which people are encouraged to click.